ankurr0y/socialmediaproject/README.md

 # socialmediaproject

-Social media project for 8th semester
+Social media project created to upload images and allow users to follow each other.